Resume Writing

 • Volunteer Tutor: “Designed individualized math curriculum for 8 underserved middle school students.
 7 of 8 improved by at least one full letter grade within one semester.”

-Create Your Student Resume →
+Build Your Resume at ai.stylingcv.com →

 Frequently Asked Questions

-Education (GPA if 3.0+), relevant coursework, projects, internships, part-time jobs, volunteer work, leadership roles, technical skills, and certifications.
+Education (GPA if 3.0+), relevant coursework, academic projects, internships, part-time jobs, volunteer work, leadership roles, technical skills, and certifications.

 How long should a student resume be?